leemhenson/firebase-tools/README.md

 At the moment, `isolate-package` only supports generating isolated lockfiles for PNPM and NPM, but if you depend on Yarn you can always choose to deploy to Firebase without a lockfile, similar to other workarounds people have been using.

+> !!
+Do not forget to remove/uninstall the original `firebase-tools` package from your repository if you have it installed as a local dependency on your project, because otherwise that binary might get precedence over the forked one, and `npx firebase deploy` will execute the wrong one.

 ## Commands

 Installing the fork locally provides you with the same `firebase` command but in order to execute a command on the command line you prefix it with `npx` like `npx firebase deploy`.